-Apple posts notice of U.K. Samsung ruling, makes sure to include judge's "not as cool" statementAlex Wagner - Deputy Managing Editor, News Desk
+Apple posts notice of U.K. Samsung ruling, makes sure to include judge's "not as cool" statementAlex Wagner - Editorial Director of News and Content

 In one of the more interesting outcomes we've seen in the legal war between Apple and Samsung, a U.K. judge ruled earlier this year that some Galaxy Tab models didn't infringe upon the design of the iPad and that consumers weren't likely to get them confused because the Tabs were "not as cool."
 As a result, it was decided that Apple must post a notice both on its website and in magazines to explain that the Galaxy Tabs didn't copy the iPad.
 Today we finally saw Apple carry out the first portion of that ruling.
 At the bottom of Apple's U.K. website, a link that reads "Samsung/Apple UK judgement" leads to a page explaining the judge's decision, but also making sure to mention similar cases in Germany and the U.S. that Apple won.

 Apple tried to appeal the U.K. judge's decision on this matter, but as we learned earlier this month, it wasn't successful in that effort.
 Unsurprisingly, the company has decided to slip some comments in the notice about its legal victories concerning Samsung and the iPad's design.
 It even included the U.K. judge's comments about the iPad having a "cool design" and the Galaxy Tabs being "not as cool."
 So while Apple has indeed followed through with the judge's order, the Cupertino firm has made sure that people know its real feelings on the matter.
 Apple's entire notice is available below.